Data viz Design System for Financial Apps

 30% time reduction to ship charts.

-Kensho is a financial technology specializing in AI.
+Kensho is a financial technology company specializing in AI applications.
 Kensho ships custom GTM LLM interfaces, for which data visualizations are necessary.

-However, the old design system only includes bare details for a successful system.
+However, the old design system was largely a blank slate, with very little established foundation.
 Engineers were being forced to make ad-hoc decisions, which wasted time and created friction between design and engineering.

 SOLUTION